dart-lang/site-www/src/tools/pub/pubspec.md

 - Bob Nystrom <rnystrom@google.com>
 {% endprettify %}

-If anyone uploads your package to the Package site, your email address is public.
+If anyone uploads your package to the Pub site, your email address is public.

 ### Homepage